-A copy of the Ontario Water Resources Act, Regulation 903 as amended made under the Ontario Water Resources Act (Wells Regulation) and other regulations can be obtained from the e-Laws website at www.e-laws.gov.on.ca.
+A copy of the Ontario Water Resources Act, Wells Regulation and other regulations can be obtained from the e-Laws website at www.e-laws.gov.on.ca.

 The publications are also available by calling the Publications Information Centre at 1-800-565-4923 or (416) 325-4000.